 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a reinforced container.
-Our lowboy roll-offs are built for those loads up to 10,000 pounds in a single pull.
-The 2-to-3-foot side walls let a skid steer or wheelbarrow load over the rim without breaking USDOT truck weight limits on Salt Lake City routes.
+Dense materials need a different container.
+Our reinforced-steel lowboy roll-offs carry concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on Salt Lake City routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without any mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I size and dispatch the container after talking to the site super, so the final invoice depends on the total tonnage of the dumpster.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage that comes off the scale.
+I dispatch the right container or dumpster after a quick call.

 Tonnage Limits and Weight Overage Policy